 Tasks include, but are not limited to:

-Maintenance of existing E-series Recommendations
+1) Maintenance of existing ITU-T E-series Recommendations

-Rationale: It is essential to provide required evolution in existing recommendations (E.170 – E.179; E.350 – E.399).
+Rationale: It is essential to provide required evolution in existing Recommendations (ITU-T E.170 – E.179; E.350 – E.399; E.164 Supplement 2).

-Ongoing
+This task will ensure that these Recommendations are updated to reflect the current circumstances of the global telecommunications industry and regulatory environment as well as taking into account the requirements of future architectures, capabilities, technologies, applications and services including NGN, IP-based networks or IoT/M2M.
+This builds upon the activity of the study group during the past study period that saw an increased amount of applications for and designations of global NNAI resources for future telecommunication/ICT architectures, capabilities, technologies, applications and services that require an equal study from a routing, interworking, number portability and carrier migration perspective to ensure that the principles and operational aspects for an end-to-end seamless service are followed through.

-Routing for new network applications and technologies
+2) Routing for current and future telecommunication/ICT architectures, capabilities, technologies, applications and services

-Rationale: Network technologies are being widely extended to include voice, data, video, multimedia, and other services integrated within the new and emerging technologies.
-This project will extend the work on the E-Series of Recommendations to identify and recommend routing needs within next generation networks, including Internet of Things and cloud computing and also to address routing between circuit-switched and IP-based networks.

-Ongoing

-Dynamic routing for mobile networks
+Rationale: Current networks are increasingly engaging and interworking with future and different types of future telecommunication/ICT architectures, capabilities, technologies, applications and services.
+At the same time, network applications and technologies are being widely extended to include voice, data, video, multimedia, and other services integrated that require routing between themselves or with existing networks.
+There are also the requirements of future telecommunication/ICT architectures, capabilities, technologies, applications and services emerging that are potentially impacting NNAI and should be considered.

+This task will extend the work on the relevant or future ITU-T E-Series Recommendations to identify and recommend the update of existing or the development of future routing principles and operational aspects to study the requirements of future telecommunication/ICT architectures, capabilities, technologies, applications and services including NGN, IP-based networks or IoT/M2M as well as cloud computing within current and future networks.
+The task will further analyse whether or not supplementary services and features in current networks can exist and interwork in future networks.

-Rationale: This project will consider networks where topologies are in motion rather than fixed.
-It is expected that the change in perspective will lead to new routing architectures, protocols, and methods.
-This project will provide new recommendations on routing extensions arising from these mobile technologies.
+This task will further consider networks where topologies are in motion rather than fixed.
+It is expected that the change in perspective will lead to future routing architectures, protocols, and methods.

-Ongoing

-Routing congestion control
+3) Routing congestion control

 Rationale: State-dependent routing methods that flood link-state and topology information throughout the network are subject to overload and congestive collapse.

-This project will provide routing congestion control methods and Recommendations to address these issues.
+This task will study and provide suggestions and/or best practices for routing congestion control methods and will develop Recommendations to address these issues.

-Ongoing

-Availability of routing information
+4) Availability of routing information

 Rationale: It was noted that the lack of information on the overall call routes from the originating entity up to the terminating entity may be a contributing factor of misuse (ref.
+Resolution 61 (Rev. Dubai, 2012), “Countering and combating misappropriation and misuse of international telecommunication numbering resources”).

-WTSA-xx Resolution 61 on International telecommunication numbering resource misappropriation).
-This project will investigate how to make the routing information available for calls based on international telecommunication numbering, naming, addressing and identification resources (ref.
-WTSA-xx Resolution 20), noting that there may be national issues impacting this, to the terminating operator to assist in identifying possible instances of fraud, misuse, and security related issues.
+This task will investigate how to make the routing information available for calls based on global NNAI resources, noting that there may be national issues impacting this (for example, requirements for onward routing following number portability), to the terminating operator to assist in identifying possible instances of fraud, misuse, and security related issues.
+The task will further study the availability of routing information of global NNAI resources assigned to and in use by providers with a view of proposing solutions to ensure effective end-to-end seamless routing.